Moonflower Murders: Plot summary

 Susan Ryeland, running a struggling hotel in Crete with her fiancé Andreas, is approached by Lawrence and Pauline Treherne, owners of Branlow Hall, a hotel in England.
 The Trehernes explain that a murder occurred eight years earlier at their hotel.
 Susan's former client, author Alan Conway, used the events as the basis for his mystery novel Atticus Pünd Takes the Case.

 The Trehernes' daughter Cecily called her parents after reading the book, telling them that the book proves that the man in jail for the murder, Stefan Codrescu, is innocent.
 Shortly after that phone call, Cecily disappeared.
 Susan accepts an offer of ten thousand pounds to return to England, stay at their hotel, and use any insight she may have gained by editing the book to find Cecily and the true killer of Frank Parris.

 Susan analyzes the novel closely and uncovers both the true killer of eight years earlier and where Cecily is.
 In a meeting at Branlow Hall Hotel, with the Treherne family and the police detective, Susan reveals the murderer as Cecily's husband, Aiden.
 Aiden had previously been a sex worker and had left this life after meeting Cecily, whom he had married not out of love but because of their home and his job at the hotel.
 When Frank Parris stayed at the hotel, he attempted to blackmail Aiden about his past.
-Aiden murdered Parris and, when Cecily discovered what Aiden had done, he murdered her as well.
-He framed Stefan because Cecily had an affair with him that produced her daughter.
+Aiden murdered Parris, and when Cecily discovered what Aiden had done, he murdered her as well.
+Aiden framed Stefan because Cecily had an affair with him that produced her daughter.

 Soon after confessing every detail, Aiden escapes the police detective and commits suicide by jumping in front of a train.

 The novel also contains the complete text of Atticus Pünd Takes the Case, and readers can see where the fictional author Conway left clues throughout pointing to the "real-life" crime.